dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 # Security Considerations

 PII can be redacted.
-If PII in vCon data, it SHOULD be encrypted
-To be a conversation of record, vCon MUST be signed.
+If PII in vCon data, it SHOULD be signed??
+AND encrypted To be a conversation of record, vCon MUST be signed.
-Any time a vCon is shared outside its original security domain, it should be signed or encrypted.
+Any time a vCon is shared outside its original security domain, it SHOULD be signed and optionally encrypted.
 Files externally referenced by a vCon SHOULD always be signed with the verification information included in the vCon that references the external file as defined in [#externally-referenced-files] and [#signing-exteranlly-referenced-files].
 Externally referenced files SHOULD only be transported over [HTTPS] and SHOULD be access controlled to those who are permitted to read the contents of that entire vCon. vCons transported over non-secure channels such as email MUST be in the encrypted form.